funkhaus/Rest-Easy/README.md

     ```php
     $related == array(
         'featuredAttachment'    => 'the serialized featured attachment, if this object has one',
+        'ancestors' => array(
+            // ancestors of this page, if applicable, serialized with rez_serialize_post and ordered from farthest -> nearest (ie [great-grandparent, grandparent, parent])
+        ),
         'children'  => array(
             // children of this page, if applicable, serialized with rez_serialize_post
         ),